Mark A. Sheridan, Ph.D., Vice Provost for Graduate and Postdoctoral Affairs Dean, Graduate School

 A substantial body of undergraduate work in the major subject and considerable breadth of background are essential for graduate study.
 Therefore, students whose undergraduate programs are considered deficient in breadth or depth may be required to complete additional preparatory work without degree credit.
 Such undergraduate “leveling” courses must be completed with a grade of C or better.
 Some programs may require a grade better than a C.

 Major Subject.
-Every program for a master’s degree not granted special exception must embody a major comprising at least 18 semester hours of graduate work, which may include a thesis in a 30- to 36-hour program.
+Every program for a master’s degree not granted special exception must embody a major comprising at least 18 semester hours of graduate work, which may include a thesis.

 Basic Plans for the Master’s Degree

-There are two basic plans for master’s program::
+There are two basic plans for the master’s program:

 - Thesis option.
 A minimum of 24 hours of graduate coursework plus 6 hours of thesis (6000).
 The courses for the master’s degree with a thesis should be approved by the research advisor and not the graduate advisor.